Spanish translation here

 From the outset, the Eternal Recurrence of the Same and Will to Power are grasped as fundamental determinations of beings as such and as a whole—Will to Power as the peculiar coinage of “what-being” . . . and Eternal Recurrence of the Same as the coinage of “that-being.”

 Heidegger claims that this distinction is “co-extensive” with the basic distinction that defines and sustains metaphysics.
 “What-being” or “whatness” refers to the identity of beings.
 “That-being” or “thatness” refers to the existence of beings.
-To talk about the identity of a thing is to talk about what it is in contrast to the identity of different things, the things that it is not.
-When we talk about the existence of something, we are talking about the fact that it is, as opposed to the idea of its non-existence.
+To talk about the identity of a thing is to talk about what it is—as opposed to different things.
+When we talk about the existence of something, we are talking about the fact that it is—as opposed to its non-existence.

 Heidegger holds that this Platonic distinction is present in the distinction between the Will to Power and the Eternal Recurrence of the Same.
 Will to Power names the whatness or identity of all beings.
 Therefore, it corresponds to the Platonic form.
 Eternal Recurrence names the thatness or existence of beings.
-Therefore, it corresponds to the instantiation of the Platonic Form in a bit of the spatio-temporal world.
+Therefore, it corresponds to the instantiation of the Platonic Form in the spatio-temporal-material world.
 Will to Power is the principle of identity.
 Eternal Recurrence is the principle of existence.
 This dualism, Heidegger claims, is not overcome by Nietzsche, so Nietzsche does not overcome metaphysics.
 (But can we really get “beyond” the distinction between existence and identity?)

 What Constitutes a True Overcoming of Metaphysics?

-What this unleashing of power to its essence is [i.e., that which grants the interpretation of Being as Will to Power], Nietzsche is unable to think.
+What this unleashing of power to its essence is [i.e., that which gives rise to the interpretation of Being as Will to Power], Nietzsche is unable to think.
 Nor can any metaphysics think it, inasmuch as metaphysics cannot put the matter [die Sache, the topic] into question.

 This “selfsame” [Being interpreted as Eternal Recurrence] is separated as by an abyss from the singularity of the unrepeatable enjoining of all that coheres.
 Out of that enjoining alone does the difference commence.